 By not boring away at the cork the seal is maintained.
 The Coravin system also uses argon gas capsules to create a perfect seal in the system.
 The result is a wine that will last for years even after you've enjoyed a glass.
 It's great for collectors and is extensively used by restaurants who want to offer stacks of wines by the glass.

-While there is a - wait for it - $1,000/£900 completely automated version called Coravin Model Eleven, the Coravin Model One is available at a much more palletable price.
+While there is a much more expensive, completely automated version called Coravin Model Eleven, the Coravin Model One is available at a much more palatable price.

 Opening a bottle of wine can be an embarrassing affair if you mess it up.
 Technology to the rescue.
 Spend a little more than you would on a normal opener and you can let the wonders of science and electricity do all the work for you.